-- (a) A Nearby Location will be a location that falls under a one (1) hour drive starting from the edge of the studio zone.
-The actual distance and time to a Nearby Location will be determined in six (6) minute increments by and between the Union Business Manager/Business Agent and the Producer, calculated via the most commonly travelled route.
-The Producer shall provide the Union with specific information on all locations that are outside of the studio zone no less than three (3) business days prior to the day in which filming will occur. - (b) (i) When working at a Nearby Location, transportation time from the edge of the studio zone to a location and from such location back to the edge of the studio zone will be paid as part of the workday and subject to all premiums, penalties, turnaround and overtime payments, with the exception of Article 9.7 (d) and 9.8 (k).
+(a) A Nearby Location will be a location that falls under a one (1) hour drive starting from the edge of the studio zone.
+The actual distance and time to a Nearby Location will be determined in six (6)

+minute increments by and between the Union Business Manager/Business Agent and the Producer, calculated via the most commonly travelled route.
+The Producer shall provide the Union with specific information on all locations that are outside of the studio zone no less than three (3) business days prior to the day in which filming will occur.
-(ii) Notwithstanding Article 9.7(b)(i), for productions working in the former Hamilton/Wentworth Incentive Zone travel at the top of the day will not affect the calculation of when a Technician goes into meal penalty.
-For clarity, for productions working in the former Hamilton/Wentworth Incentive Zone, meal penalties will be calculated from the Technician's call time on set.

-- (c) When working at a Nearby Location the Producer shall provide shuttle service between its base of operations or an agreed upon site as determined by the Union Business Agent and the production manager within the studio zone and the location. - (d) When working at a Nearby Location and the Producer has provided a shuttle service a Technician utilizing that service at wrap shall be considered off the clock provided that the shuttle departs set no more than thirty (30) minutes after the wrap of said Technician. - (e) When the Producer has provided a shuttle, the Technician shall be picked up and dropped off in a well-lit area.
-Upon request, the Technician shall receive an escort to his/her vehicle. - (f) When any workday at a Nearby Location is thirteen (13) hours in duration or longer not including unpaid meal breaks, upon request by a Technician, the Producer will make reservations for and pay the full cost of single occupancy, first class accommodation equivalent to CAA or AAA standards, or will make arrangements to have the affected Technician transported back to designated pick up/drop off point. - (g) When working at a Nearby Location and overnight accommodations are not required the provisions of Article 12.6 shall apply. - (h) When working at a Nearby Location and overnight accommodations are required, the Producer shall provide, in advance, each Technician with meal allowances as follows: - (i) For the first night of accommodations, a dinner allowance as follows, and; - (ii) For each day after accommodations have been provided, meal allowances as follows;
+- (b) (i) When working at a Nearby Location, transportation time from the edge of the studio zone to a location and from such location back to the edge of the studio zone will be paid as part of the workday and subject to all premiums, penalties, turnaround and overtime payments, with the exception of Article 9.7 (d) and 9.8 (k). - (ii) Notwithstanding Article 9.7(b)(i), for productions working in the former Hamilton/Wentworth Incentive Zone travel at the top of the day will not affect the calculation of when a Technician goes into meal penalty.
+For clarity, for productions working in the former Hamilton/Wentworth Incentive Zone, meal penalties will be calculated from the Technician's call time on set. - (c) When working at a Nearby Location the Producer shall provide shuttle service between its base of operations or an agreed upon site as determined by the Union Business Agent and the production manager within the studio zone and the location. - (d) When working at a Nearby Location and the Producer has provided a shuttle service a Technician utilizing that service at wrap shall be considered off the clock provided that the shuttle departs set no more than thirty (30) minutes after the wrap of said Technician. - (e) When the Producer has provided a shuttle, the Technician shall be picked up and dropped off in a well-lit area.
+Upon request, the Technician shall receive an escort to his/her vehicle. - (f) Upon request by a Technician, the Producer will make reservations for and pay the full cost of single occupancy, first class accommodation equivalent to CAA or AAA standards, or will make arrangements to have the affected Technician transported back to designated pick up/drop off point in the following circumstances: - (i) When any workday at a Nearby Location is thirteen (13) hours in duration or longer not including unpaid meal breaks; or - (ii) When the start of the Technician's workday the following day at a Nearby Location will encroach the minimum turnaround period under Article 14.9. - (g) When working at a Nearby Location and overnight accommodations are not required the provisions of Article 12.6 shall apply. - (h) When working at a Nearby Location and overnight accommodations are required, the Producer shall provide, in advance, each Technician with meal allowances as follows: - (i) For the first night of accommodations, a dinner allowance as follows, and; - (ii) For each day after accommodations have been provided, meal allowances as follows;

-Breakfast \$10.00

-Lunch \$17.50

-Dinner \$25.00
+Breakfast \$10.00 Lunch \$20.00 Dinner \$25.00